-The policy is overseen by the Assets Committee and was last updated in February 2020.
+The policy is overseen by the Assets and Operations Committee and was last updated in February 2020.

 1.1 These regulations are made pursuant to the Local Authorities Cemeteries Order 1977 and the Local Government Act 1972 and shall be known as the Knutsford Town Council Cemetery Regulations.